 Spring Semester: first week of February through mid July

 Spring Semester: November 15

-Housing Details: Students can only apply for furnished off-campus accomodations with shared bathroom & kitchen facilities.
-All accomodations are located within 20 minute cycling distance from campus.
+Housing Details: Students can only apply for furnished off-campus accommodations with shared bathroom & kitchen facilities.
+All accommodations are located within 20 minute cycling distance from campus.
 Rent ranges from € 350 to € 425 per month.

 May 15 or Nov.
 15 is also the deadline for the housing application.